aurelienplaire/test_jolimoi/README.md

   - request about artwork aquired during life time (R) -> "r_request"
   - data review + clustering (Python) -> "review_clustering"

-I also downloaded the csv files of the two tables on Kaggle (it was easier to handle for the optionnal questions).
+I downloaded the csv files of the two tables on Kaggle (it was easier to handle for the optionnal questions).